 Konsus CEO Fredrik Thomassen, a former technology and development consultant with McKinsey & Company and a graduate of the London School of Economics, recently wrote a report explaining the far-reaching influence of online labor platforms on the global economy.

 The report, titled “5 Ways E-labor is Changing the World,” discusses the impact of e-labor on the global marketplace and day-to-day lives of international freelancers.

-According to neo-classical economic theory, countries with a lot of inexpensive labor (say, India) should trade often with countries with very little inexpensive labor, but abundant capital (say, Norway).
-Thus, wages should ‘equalize’ over time.
+According to neo-classical economic theory, countries with a lot of inexpensive labor (ex.
+India) should trade often with countries with very little inexpensive labor, but abundant capital (ex.
+Norway).
+Thus, wages should "equalize" over time.

-However, the lion share of global trade is intraregional, such as French Peugeots sold to German customers, and German Audis sold back to the French, and very little ‘equalization’ is going on.
-With the impact of the Internet, two of the most important factors, ‘transaction costs’ and ‘trade barriers’ are, for all practical purposes, removed.
+However, the lion share of global trade is intraregional, such as French Peugeots sold to German customers, and German Audis sold back to the French, with very little "‘equalization" is going on.
+With the impact of the internet, two of the most important factors, "transaction costs" and "trade barriers" are, for all practical purposes, removed.

 On these platforms, firms can hire freelancers in a few minutes.
 As shown in the data in Figure 1, the poorer the country (the more abundant labour as a resource endownment) the higher the potential gain from doing internet work.